mumair4462/ngx-datepicker-calendar/CONTRIBUTING.md

 ### Step 1: Create an Angular Workspace

-First, create a new Angular workspace to work with ngx-date-picker:
+First, create a new Angular workspace to work with ngx-datepicker-calendar:

 ```bash
 ng new ngx-workspace